curl/curl/docs/libcurl/curl_url_set.md

 string must point to a correctly formatted "RFC 3986+" URL or be a NULL pointer.

-Unless *CURLU_NO_AUTHORITY* is set, a blank host name is not allowed in the URL.
+Unless *CURLU_NO_AUTHORITY* is set, a blank hostname is not allowed in the URL.

 ## CURLUPART_SCHEME